Clement-Cabriel/Evb-SMLM/README.md

 --- Content of the repository and general comments

 This repository contains some Python codes (.py) and some datasets containing either raw (.raw) or filtered or processed (.npy) datasets corresponding to event-based SMLM acquisitions.
+Note: some datasets are compressed sue to file size limitations.
+They must be decompressed before they can be used.
 Acquisitions were performed with an event-based sensor manufactured by Prophesee (EVK V2 Gen4.1, Prophesee).
 The pixel size is 67nm, no PSF shaping is used.
 The acquisitions are performed with a dSTORM buffer under adequate illumination conditions to achieve blinking of the molecules (see the publication for more information).
 All codes were developed and tested on a computer with Windows 10, Python version 3.8.8 and equipped with 128 GB of memory.
 Multithread options are available for some codes and were successfully tested.
 Files containing initial data may be provided either in a .raw or in a .npy format.
 They are organized as arrays with four fields: 'x' (pixels), 'y' (pixels), 't' (us), 'p' (no unit). x and y are the lateral positions, t is the timestamp and p is the polarity (positive or negative).